efDidymos/ProcessingLogs/README.md

 ./path/to/ProcessingLogs/build/src/ProcessingLogs <url_address>
 ```
 ###Running only sources installed via distribution package
-If you followed instructions on Building distribution .deb package then you can simply execeute
+If you followed instructions on [Building distribution .deb package](#building-distribution-deb-package) then you can simply execeute:
 ```
 ProcessingLogs <url_address>
 ```